Prison Legal News:

 by Marvin Mentor

 The U.S.D.C.
 (E.D.
-Cal.) granted habeas relief to a California lifer whose parole had been repeatedly denied based upon the commitment offense, and ordered the California Board of Parole ...
+Cal.) granted habeas relief to a California lifer whose parole had been repeatedly denied based upon the commitment offense, and ordered the California Board of Parole Hearings (BPH) to release ...

 Continued Reliance on Commitment Offense to Deny California Lifers Parole Denies Federal Due Process